-• If you want to enable/disable the WPS feature, go to System Tools > System Parameters > WPS, tick or untick the Enable WPS checkbox.

-• PIN (Personal Identification Number) is an eight-character identification number preset to each router.
+- If you want to enable/disable the WPS feature, go to System Tools > System Parameters > WPS, check or uncheck the box for Enable WPS. - PIN (Personal Identification Number) is an eight-character identification number preset to each router.
 WPS supported devices can connect to your router with the PIN.
 The default PIN is printed on the label of the router.

-12. 7.
+11. 7.
 2. Use the WPS Wizard for Wi-Fi Connections